An Interview with Zhiyun Bo, Inventor of Abdominal Acupuncture (Fu Zhen)

 Q. How different is it from other forms of acupuncture?

-A. It is built upon a combination of existing TCM theories aswell as new concepts as devised by me.
+A. It is built upon a combination of existing traditional Chinese meidicne (TCM) theories aswell as new concepts as devised by me.
 It is a safer form of acupuncture due to the superficial penetration of the needles, much shallower than conventional techniques and so is less painful, as the ‘de Qi’ is not elicited in the usual way, which patients often find uncomfortable.

 Q. Is abdominal acupuncture widely practiced in China?